-If the incubator has no built in water troughs on the bottom, you can place a shallow dish of warm water into the incubator to raise the ambient humidity level.
+If the incubator has no built-in water troughs on the bottom, you can place a shallow dish of warm water into the incubator to raise the ambient humidity level.

 The trick is to get the substrate dampness and the air humidity just right inside the incubator.
-If the substrate is too wet, eggs can absorb too much water, swell, and crack.
+If the substrate is too wet, the eggs can absorb too much water, swell, and crack.
 It the air is too dry, the eggs can dehydrate or become too tough for the hatchlings to break through.
 When in doubt, it's safer to keep the substrate a bit too dry than too wet.

-Some Star tortoise breeders place eggs on dry vermiculite and then lightly spray the eggs with water as needed.
+Some star tortoise breeders place eggs on dry vermiculite and then lightly spray the eggs with water as needed.
 Others strongly advice against egg spraying because this can cause eggs to crack.
 Instead, small amounts of warm water can be added directly into the incubation substrate without wetting the eggs.

 Introducing polluted water into the incubator can contaminate eggs and subsequently kill them.
 Distilled water is safest to use.
 It has been boiled to steam, and major bacteria, fungi, and other contaminants have been removed in the process.

-Temperature dependent sex determination (TDSD, TSD), if done with accurate incubators and thermometers, has been observed to be quite reliable in Indian and Burmese Star tortoises.
+Temperature dependent sex determination (TDSD, TSD), if done with accurate incubators and thermometers, has been observed to be quite reliable in Indian and Burmese star tortoises.
 The threshold (pivotal) incubation temperature is said to be around 86.9 °F (30.5 °C).
 Roughly equal number of males and females and produced at that temperature.

-Based on TDSD results in Indian Star tortoises, incubation temperatures of 88-89 °F (31.1-31.7 °C) produce more females and 84-85 °F (28.9-29.4 °C) more males.
-This probably applies to Burmese Stars as well (Dr Liu, 2000, website gone).
+Based on TDSD results in Indian star tortoises, incubation temperatures of 88-89 °F (31.1-31.7 °C) produce more females and 84-85 °F (28.9-29.4 °C) more males.
+This probably applies to Burmese stars as well (Dr Peter Liu, 2000, website gone).

 Per Fife, eggs incubated at 85-87 °F (29.4-30.6 °C) will result for mostly boys being hatched and eggs incubated at 88-90 °F (31.1-32.2 °C) for mostly girls (Star Tortoises, 2007, see below).

-According to Dr Zovickian, a premier US Radiated and Star tortoise breeder, incubation temperatures of 88-90 °F (31.1-32.2 °C) produce females and 84-85 °F (28.9-29.4 °C) produce males in both Indian and Burmese Star tortoises.
-Based on his extensive experience, correctly done TDSD is almost 100% accurate in Indian and Burmese Star tortoises (Kingsnake forum, 2010).
+According to Dr Zovickian, a premier US radiated and star tortoise breeder, incubation temperatures of 88-90 °F (31.1-32.2 °C) produce females and 84-85 °F (28.9-29.4 °C) produce males in both Indian and Burmese star tortoises.
+Based on his extensive experience, correctly done TDSD is almost 100% accurate in Indian and Burmese star tortoises (Kingsnake forum, 2010).